visits-works/miyamoto-1/README_en.md

 ## 仕様/Limitation

-- Slack user name should not contain `.`(dot).
-Mentioning will be failed.
+- Slack user name must not contain `.`(dot).
+Mentioning will fail.

 # 開発/Development

-If you push your code to the master branch, the script will automatically deployed to the Google App Script.
+If you push your code to the master branch, the script will automatically deploy as Google App Script.

-Please don't modify main.gs directory. it will be created by `make upload` command during the deployment process.
+Please don't modify `main.gs` directory.
+It will be created by `make upload` command during the deployment process.

 Please see [DEVELOPMENT.md](DEVELOPMENT.md) for the development details.